 College Park Apartments, which consist of 110 rental units, is also located on the campus.
 Apartment tenants are required to sign an 11.5-month lease and abide by all rules and regulations as described therein.
 Prices vary based on apartment type.
 For more information, contact Residence Life at (304) 367-4216.

-- For 2013-14, all freshman students are required to live in campus housing unless approved for an exemption to the residency policy.
+- All freshman students are required to live in campus housing unless approved for an exemption to the residency policy.
 Approved exemption information is available on the Residence Life website.
 Admitted students can easily apply for housing or an exemption by using the secure online tool located in Pierpont Portal.
 All students must receive written confirmation of their release from the campus residency requirement before making housing arrangements off-campus.
 Students requesting exempt status from the residency policy must submit the request at least 30 days prior to the start of the semester indicated in the request.

 - Students must pay an application deposit in order to complete their application and reserve a room.
 Housing assignments are completed based upon the student’s date of completed application.
 All residence hall and apartment applications and assignments are made for the entire academic year.